-Parts of the Basketball Court
+NBA Basketball Court: Know the Parts of the Basketball Court

 Free Throw Lane

-On offense, players may not stand in the lane for more than three seconds unless they are making a move to the basket with the ball.
-In the NBA, defensive players may not be in the lane for more than three seconds unless they are actively guarding an offensive player.
+On offense, players may not stand in the free throw lane for more than three seconds unless they are making a move to the basket with the ball.
+In an NBA basketball game, defensive players may not be in the lane for more than three seconds unless they are actively guarding an offensive player.
 The free throw lane is sometimes referred to as the “paint” or the “key.”

 The three-point line is a semicircle that surrounds the basket area on each team's side of the court.
 Players who stand behind the line and make a field goal are given three points instead of the standard two points for a regular field goal.

 Sidelines and Baselines